Pesicp/XStreamPro/README.md

 6. Use **Manage Content** to choose what loads and what should be hidden
 7. Sync PVR when prompted so Live TV appears in Kodi's native TV section
 8. Restart Kodi if prompted after PVR setup
-9. Open Xstream Pro again - your Live TV, Movies, Series, Sports, TMDB, and Trakt menus are ready
+9. Open XStream Pro again - your Live TV, Movies, Series, Sports, TMDB, and Trakt menus are ready

 ---